 Currently, JEB relies on two separate decompiler pipelines:

-DEXDECis the DEX/Dalvik (as well as Java) decompiler.
+DEXDEC(dexdec) is the Dex/Dalvik (as well as Java) decompiler.
 This decompiler works exclusively with Dalvik input.
 The primary interface to the reference implementation is IDexDecompilerUnit.

 How to Decompile#

 - In the assembly view, position your caret on the area of code you would like to decompile.

 - Hit the Tab key to decompile code (you can customize this, see the Keyboard Shortcuts section in the Settings page)

 - If a decompiler unit can be created for the current code unit, a new decompiled code unit will be created